cwrc/CWRC-WriterBase/README.md

 * document storage
 * named entity lookup (and optionally /add/edit)

 The default implementation of the CWRC-Writer is the [CWRC-GitWriter](https://github.com/jchartrand/cwrc-gitwriter) which uses GitHub to store documents, and uses [VIAF](https://viaf.org) for named entity (people, places) lookup.
 The dialogs to interact with GitHub and VIAF are in the NPM packages [cwrc-git-dialogs](https://github.com/jchartrand/cwrc-git-dialogs) and [cwrc-public-entity-dialogs](https://github.com/jchartrand/cwrc-public-entity-dialogs).
+The CWRC-GitWriter therefore bundles (using browserify) those two NPM packages with the CWRC-WriterBase package.
 You may substitute your own packages with dialogs that interact with your own backend storage and/or entity lookup.

 The CWRCWriterBase itself also provides built in interaction with default server-side services for: